martinsumner/riak_kv/docs/OtherAPI.md

 - [AAE Folds via remote_console](#aae-folds-via-the-remote-console);
 - [AAE Folds via HTTP](#aae-folds-via-http);
 - [AAE Folds via protocol buffers](#aae-folds-via-pb).

-### AAE Fold efficiency

-Some considerations on the efficiency of AAE Folds:

-- Using a restricted key_range is the most reliable method of improving the speed and efficiency of aae folds;
-- A modified date range will reduce the volume of data to be processed and returned, but significant gains are only made when setting a "high" low modified date.
-Old content below the low modified data can be skipped over without reading, but new content since the high modified date must still be read and deserialised.
-- The segment_filter can skip the reading and deserialising of slots (each slot contains 128 keys, split into 5 blocks) by checking in the slot header, with approximately 99.6% of blocks skipped when checking for a single segment.
-- The segment_filter can be used for sampling, or approximations.
-With the standard tree size, there are a `1024 * 1024` segments, so choosing a random slice of 64 segments in that integer space will give results from `1 / (8 * 1024)`th of the key-space.
-  - Use of a contiguous slice is more efficient than selecting random slices, as when checking Segments only the first 15 of the 20 bits (assuming standard tree size) in a segment ID are used.
-  - When folds are used with Riak anti-entropy mechanisms, the `max_results` settings are used to control the size of the list of segment IDs passed into a fold.

-### Node worker pools

-AAE folds use node worker pools.
-These pools are defined to constrain concurrency for operational queries, to provide an upper limit on how many CPU cores may be used by different classes of operational work.
-There is no guarantee that worker pools will be able to use their limit - use of each core is still managed fairly by the erlang scheduler for that core.
-The node worker pool can be configured via the `worker_pool_strategy` in riak.conf, and can be set to three different modes:

-- none; do not use node worker pools.
-  - aae_folds and other operational work will be fairly scheduled by the erlang scheduler alongside other activity.
-- single; use a single pool of work for all operational work.
-  - This means the whole bandwidth for operational work cna be consumed by any operational work.
-  - No segmentation, so one set of jobs may prevent other work from finding available capacity.
-- dscp; divides pools up into categories based on the network pooling strategy of differentiated services.
-  - There is no Expedited Forwarding queue, this is assumed to be the `vnode_worker_pool`.
-  - There are four Assured Forwarding queues: AF1 (cached tree rebuilds, hot backups); AF2 (legacy key-listing); AF3 (AAE folds); AF4 (AAE folds).
-  - there is a single Best Endeavours queue, this is used for the rebuild of parallel aae store rebuilds.

-When queueing items via a fold (e.g. `repl_keys_range`, `repair_keys_range`, `find_tombs` and `reap_tombs`), if a smaller node worker pool is used, then items will be added to the queue in batches by vnode.
-When items are dequeued, this may result in phases of concentrated activity on particular preflists.

-#### Dynamic changes to node worker pools

-> TODO: Depends on PR

 ### Supported fold types